Print

 Our District Change from Last Year

-Percentage of Students from prior year graduating class enrolled in a two- or four-year college or technical college pursuing an associates degree, certificate, or diploma in Fall following graduation 55.3 Down from 84.2
+College Enrollment: Percentage of graduates from the prior year’s four-year graduation cohort who were enrolled in an in-state or out-of-state two- or four-year college in the Fall immediately following their on-time graduation year.
+55.3 Down from 84.2

 Number of students in the graduation cohort who have completed FAFSA forms 25 N/A